 Blooming In Space Collective, USA – Blooming in Space is a network for autonomous communities in the US to share resources.
 They have a page providing specific resources on alternative models of healthcare

-Rosehip Medics Collective, Portland, Oregon – a group of healthcare activists, herbalists and medics from Portland who believe in democratizing healthcare knowledge.
+Rosehip Medics Collective, Portland, Oregon USA – a group of healthcare activists, herbalists and medics from Portland who believe in democratizing healthcare knowledge.
 They offer direct action and protest medic support, and training for others in dealing with emergency situations.

 United Plant Savers, USA – A US organisation whose mission is to protect native medicinal plants and ensure their future (and ours) is sustainable